 - Now that the dues rule is in draft mode, click the Edit link again to reopen the modal.

-- Update the dues rule as needed, which may include the condition(s), the amount, proration settings, etc. More info on setting up dues rules.
+- Update the dues rule as needed, which may include the condition(s), the amount, proration settings, accounting item, etc. More info on setting up dues rules.

 - Once all of the updates have been made and reviewed, toggle the dues rule(s) back to Active and Save.
 The update(s) will take effect immediately.